 The LanShan 2 Tent is a two-person trekking pole tent that’s become very popular with campers and backpackers because it’s lightweight, inexpensive, and reasonably well made.
-It’s available on Amazon and AliExpress, and sold by a number of resellers including 3F UL, Meir, Flames Creed, etc. for anywhere from $140-$180.
+It’s available on Amazon and sold by a number of resellers including 3F UL, Meir, Flames Creed, etc. for anywhere from $140-$180.
 It’s a great option if you want to reduce the weight of your current backpacking tent without breaking the bank.
 I don’t think it’s on par with other lower-cost trekking pole tents like the Durston X-Mid 2 ($300) or the REI Flash Air 2 ($299) but it’s still an excellent deal considering that it’s close to half the price.

 Specs at a Glance

 - Doors: 2

 - Minimum Trail Weight: 2 lbs 7 oz (measured)

 - Rain Fly, w/ guylines attached: 21.6 oz

 - Seam Sealed: Yes, although some touch-ups are recommended on all of the external guy out points (side panel and ridgeline) where needle holes are visible.

 - Minimum number of stakes to pitch: 6 but you’ll probably want to carry 10 and extra guylines.

 - Peak height: 46″ (h), but you can vary it depending on wind/rain conditions

 - published: 44″(w) x 84″ (l)